 - Manufacturers (e.g. Apple, Samsung, Google)

-- eBay (buyer beware)
+- eBay (buyers beware)

-- Gumtree (buyer beware)
+- Gumtree (buyers beware)

-- Facebook marketplace (buyer beware)
+- Facebook marketplace (buyers beware)

 Second-hand vs refurbished: are they the same?